Need Help Administering an Estate?

 For unsecured debts, payment should be made on a pro rata basis in proportion to the net assets and the value of each individual debt paid from the insolvent estate.
 This order of payment cannot be varied by the Personal Representative, or under the terms of the Will or intestacy rules.

 If the Personal Representatives do not follow the statutory order under the insolvent estate, they will incur personal liability for “superior” debts that have been left unpaid.
-Therefore, if there is any possibility that there is an insolvent estate, the personal representatives should observe the statutory order strictly when paying debts.
+Therefore, if there is any possibility that there is an insolvent estate, the personal representatives should seek legal advise to ensure that they observe the statutory order strictly when paying debts.

 In practice therefore, if the total assets are worth £10,000 and the funeral and testamentary expenses amount to £2,000 leaving a net estate of £8,000 and there are other unsecured debts totalling £16,000, then the creditors will receive 50% of their outstanding debt.